karthikbilaspur/Javascript-mini-projects-for-both-beginner-and-intermediate-level-programmers-/README.md

-Build these awesome beginner and intermediate projects (combining HTML, CSS and JS) to showcase how you can play, learn and code with JS, HTML, and CSS.
-There is so much to do with when you combine HTML, CSS, JS that the sky is the limit
-Practice, Learning and Playing with code are the ultimate secrets to getting better Most updates will be following soon as I will be adding them as well in this mini project of mine
+"Unleash your creativity with these awesome beginner and intermediate projects that combine the power of HTML, CSS, and JS!
+The possibilities are endless when you bring these three technologies together, and the best way to get better is to practice, learn, and code.
+Whether you're just starting out or looking to level up your skills.
+These projects will help you showcase your abilities and take your coding to new heights.
+Stay tuned for more updates as I continue to add new projects to this collection!"